 - Do you want to give each coupon a unique code?

-- Do you want the coupon to apply a percentage, fixed amount, or service in kind?
+- Do you want the coupon to apply for a percentage, fixed amount, or service in kind?

-It may be that you don’t need this level of granular control, but if you do, the high level of flexibility component will become essential/
+You may not need this level of granular control, but if you do, a high level of flexibility will become essential.

 So — have you decided which platform is a better fit for you?